Restoring your sex life

 Communicating with a new partner

 While the timing will be different for each person, it can be helpful to wait until you and your new partner have developed a mutual level of trust and caring.
-However, it is best to talk with a new partner about your concerns before becoming sexually intimate.
+It is best to talk with a new partner about your concerns before becoming sexually intimate.
 By communicating openly, you avoid misunderstandings and may find that your partner is more accepting and supportive.

 Managing changes in your sex life